-Dog is man's best friend...unless of course that dog has undesirable behaviors!
-Our Certified Professional Dog Trainer, Jennifer Ackley, will work with you in private one-on-one training sessions to teach your dog the behaviors you desire, using positive rewards-based training methods.
+Dog is man's best friend...unless that dog has undesirable behaviors!
+Certified Professional Dog Trainer, Jennifer Ackley, will work with you in private one-on-one training sessions to teach your dog the manners and behaviors you desire, using positive rewards-based training methods.

-Group classes are offered in the scenting activity and sport of K9 Nose Work®, which provides a fun outlet for your dog's endless energy, and teaches your dog to search like a pro!
-No prior training required!
+Private sessions are offered in the scenting activity and sport of K9 Nose Work®, which provides a fun outlet for your dog's endless energy, and teaches your dog to search like a pro!
+No prior training required.

-Our proven techniques have helped pet owners strengthen their bond with their furry best friend.
-Click Here to get started today!
+The techniques used have been proven to help pet owners strengthen their bond with their furry best friend.

 Your dog can earn its CGC Title too!